 How digitalisation is changing the world and people

 In only a few decades the economy and society have been digitized.
 Every citizen can know at any time what is happening anywhere in the world and is online 24/7.
 All this has enormous effects on the way in which societies function.
-No longer is the physical world of everyday life (the baker, the farmer) the most important, but the digital world is actually the world in which more and more people are literally working and partly living.
-A digital layer has been laid down, as it were, over the classical world, which connects everything with everything and thereby also creates “short circuits” in the classical society.
+No longer is the physical world of everyday life (the baker, the farmer) the most important.
+But the digital world is actually the world in which more and more people are literally working and partly living.
+A digital layer has been spread over, as it were, the classical world.
+Which connects everything with everything and thereby also creates “short circuits” in the classical society.

 On this website I regularly post articles about what is happening on the way towards The Liquid Society.
 Placed on the long list of management books of the year 2017.

 Peter Hagedoorn is trained as a physics engineer and has followed a career in which he has worked alternately for the public sector and business.
 He worked for Shell, the Ministry of Economic Affairs, Bull-Netherlands, RAET, Hagemeyer and Océ.
 He was also Director of the Millennium Platform that was led by Jan Timmer.
 He was also the first chairman of the CIO-Platform Nederland, in which capacity he was also on the Board of the European CIO Association.
 He was later appointed Secretary General of this organization.